autognc/starfish-scripts/README.md

  - **Object Position:** The absolute 3D position of the object in the global coordinate system.
 This is for when we have a background (so if earth is in the background or not) so not being used right now.

  - **Background/camera orientation:** the orientation of the camera relative to the global coordinate system.
 This affects only what part of the scene appears in the background and at what angle it appears.

+ Variables modified in Blender
+ -
+ These are somethings we can modify easily in the blender file itself.
+There is a lot of parameters not listed but they are not simple changes like these.
+  - **Change Background Color:** We set this to pure black, but it can be changed.
+  - **Mask Color:** Change the colors used in the masks for each material seperatly (i.e. we want a black background mask with purple cygnus).
+  - **Light Intensity:** Change how much energy is in the light.
+So makes the scene brighter or dimmer
+  - **Mask Properties:** Change what is being masked.
+So if we want the logos to be the same color in the mask, all of cygnus to me one color, certain object on cygnus to have its own color etc.